joelparkerhenderson/demo-rust-axum/README.md

 An axum route can call an function, which is called an axum handler.
 The handler is async function returns something that can be converted into a response.

+Edit file `main.rs`.

-Edit `main.rs` to add a handler async function that returns text:
+Add a handler, which is an async function that returns a string:

 ```rust
 // axum handler for "GET /" which returns a string, which causes axum to